omershect/-Reproducible-Research-Course-Project-2/CourseProject2.md

 ## [36] "REMARKS"    "REFNUM"
 ```
 ### Processing
-Create a subset data frame which will use the relvanet variables
+Create a subset data frame which will use the relevant variables only:
 EVTYPE - The Event type as is
+BGN_TIME - This is the exact begin time, it will be used to extract the year of the event
+PROPDMG - Property Damage cost
+PROPDMGEXP - Property Damage Cost Factor (K-1000,M-1000000,B-1000000000)
+CROPDMG - Crop Damage cost
+CROPDMGEXP-Crop Damage Cost Factor (K-1000,M-1000000,B-1000000000)
+FATALITIES - Number of deaths
+INJURIES - Number of injuries

 ```r
 StormDF<-data.frame(Event.Type=StormsData$EVTYPE)
 ```

-The data analyze will be based on years - Create a new column , which will have the begin year of the event
+The data analyzed will be based on years - Create a new column, which will have the beginning year of the event
-Use the BGN_TIME to extract the years
+Use the BGN_TIME to extract the years.

 ```r
 StormDF<-cbind(StormDF,years = with(StormsData,format(as.Date(BGN_DATE, format="%m/%d/%Y"),"%Y")))
 ```

-Add the Fatalities and injuries columns as is
+Add the Fatalities and injuries columns as is.

 ```r
 Fatalities.No<-StormsData$FATALITIES

 Injuries.No<-StormsData$INJURIES

 StormDF<-cbind(StormDF,data.frame(Fatalities.No))

 StormDF<-cbind(StormDF,data.frame(Injuries.No))
 ```

-Add the Damage Columns using the PROPDMG, PROPDMGEXP CROPDMG and the CROPDMGEXP
+Add the Damage Columns using the PROPDMG, PROPDMGEXP CROPDMG, and the CROPDMGEXP
 Create a Dameg.cost function , based on the values from PROPDMG multiple by
-Diffrent factors (K - 1000 , M - 1000000 , B - 1000000000)
+Different factors (K - 1000 , M - 1000000 , B - 1000000000)
-Any other value assume error and put zero
+Any other value assumes error and put zero Add the Fatalities and injuries columns as is.

 ```r
 #Copy the Two Damage Columns to the new DataFrame